w3f/w3f-education/docs/Rust/section2/data-types.md

 ### Arrays

 An **array** is a collection of multiple values.
 Unlike tuples, these values must be the same type.
-Arrays are like lists - and are useful for having a fixed amount of types and having data stored on the **stack**.
+Arrays are like lists - helpful in storing a fixed amount of types and data on the **stack**.

-Arrays are typically used less often than** vectors**, which is a type of collection that includes a number of convenience methods for sorting and manipulating the values within the collection.
+Arrays are typically used less often than** vectors**, a type of collection that includes several convenience methods for sorting and manipulating the values within the collection.
 Vectors can grow and shrink in size, as the data is managed by the **heap**, whereas arrays are fixed-length and stored on the stack.

 ```rust